logicalclocks/hopsworks/docs/compute/python.md

 # Python environment

-Hopsworks provides a premade environment for data engineering, machine learning and more general data science development.
+Hopsworks comes out of the box with a Python environment for data engineering, machine learning and more general data science development.

 There is one Python environment for each project.
 A library installed in the project's Python environment can be used in a Job or Jupyter notebook (Python or PySpark) run in the project.